 There are two schools in Virginia that offer master’s degree programs in communication online.
 At Liberty University, both their Master of Arts in Communication and Master of Arts in Strategic Communication are available for 100% online study.
 The programs (detailed in the section above) each consist of 36 credit hours, and there are eight different start dates throughout the year.
 Instruction is asynchronous, meaning students are free to access lectures and other course materials at their convenience, with no set login times.
 For their capstone requirement, students in either program can choose to complete a thesis, project, or comprehensive exam.

-Regent University, located in Virginia Beach, has an online Master of Arts in Communication program with four specialization tracks to choose from.
-Students can decide to focus their studies in Media and Arts Management and Promotion, Political Communication, Strategic Communication, or Technical Communication.
+Regent University, located in Virginia Beach, has an online Master of Arts in Communication program with three specialization tracks to choose from.
+Students can decide to focus their studies in Media and Arts Management and Promotion, Political Communication, or Strategic Communication.
 Offered by Regent’s School of Communication and The Arts, their MA in Communication program is entirely online, however students have the option of completing certain courses on campus if they choose.
 This hybrid learning style may be a good alternative for those who live in the area and think they might benefit from a combination of in-person instruction and online coursework.
 Each degree track requires the completion of 33 credit hours, which consist of core, elective, and capstone courses.
 Students in the Political Communication pathway, for example, take foundational courses in American Politics, Media Research and Analysis, Media and Social Influence, Christian Foundations of Government, and Story, Popular Culture and Worldview, as well as complete five electives and either a thesis, directed project, or internship for their capstone requirement.

 In addition to Liberty University and Regent University, there are several out-of-state schools that offer online master’s in communication programs which accept students from Virginia.
 These give residents access to even more options when it comes to pursuing their degree.
 However, it is important to note that, due to state specific authorizations, not all schools and programs can enroll students from every state.
 Some online master’s programs also require students to visit campus at certain points throughout their studies for orientations, lectures, hands-on training, networking events, or other in-person activities.
 As such, prospective online students should speak with an admission advisor about any state restrictions and potential travel requirements before applying.
 MastersinCommunications.com only classifies programs as online if they require two or fewer campus visits per year.